 Daily ticket and prices

 A daily ticket costs about 50 euros.
 It is less for children, about 40 euros.
-With this combined ticket you can use all the roads of the park and also the cable car indefinitely.
+With this combined ticket you can use all the park roads and the cable car indefinitely.
+If you stay longer than a day, you can also request an extension, so the second day is cheaper.
+When buying tickets, I suggest that you check with the box office to clarify which ticket is worth buying.

 Video